ABOUT US

 (Read More)

-Working age people with developmental and other disabilities are among the most unemployed and underemployed segments of our society.
+Working aged people with developmental and other disabilities are among the most unemployed and underemployed segments of our society.
 Too often, unemployment is often accepted as an inevitable result of living with a significant developmental disability.
 Employment is the avenue to independence and increased socialization for individuals with developmental disabilities.

 The Nevada Governor’ Council on Developmental Disabilities (NGCDD) believes that individuals with developmental disabilities who can and want to work should have access to the resources and supports necessary to gain and maintain meaningful community-based employment.